Eduard Spertsyan: Club career

 Spertsyan made his debut in the Russian Professional Football League for FC Krasnodar-2 on 17 March 2018 in a game against FC Biolog-Novokubansk.
 He made his Russian Football National League debut for Krasnodar-2 on 1 October 2018 in a game against FC Khimki.

 After scoring seven goals in the first nine games of the FNL season for FC Krasnodar-2, Spertsyan made his Russian Premier League debut for FC Krasnodar on 18 September 2020 in a match against FC Khimki.
 On 28 October 2020, he made his European debut as a late substitute in the Champions League 4–0 home loss against Chelsea, making him the youngest ever Armenia national team player to ever play UEFA Champions League group stages, surpassing Henrikh Mkhitaryan for over one year and one month.

+On 7 July 2026, Saudi Pro League club Al-Ahli announced the signing of Spertsyan to a four-year contract.

 International career

 On 17 February 2021, the Football Federation of Armenia confirmed that Spertsyan would join the Armenia national team in March to prepare for the World Cup qualifiers.
 Spertsyan made his debut for the national team on 31 March 2021 against Romania.
 He came on as a substitute at half-time, scoring in the 56th minute at the Republican Stadium.
 He scored in two Nations League matches against Ireland.
 He scored the only goal in a match in Yerevan for Armenia to get the win, as well as at the away game in Dublin as Ireland would go on to win 3–2 at the Aviva Stadium.
 On 17 October 2023 he scored the only goal for Armenia in a friendly game vs North Macedonia from a freekick.

-On 7 November 2025, it was announced that Spertsyan became the captain of the Armenian national team.
+On 7 November 2025, it was announced that Spertsyan had become the captain of the Armenian national team.